Optional Utilities#

 The goal of these steps is to improve quantization quality.
 The ONNX Runtime quantization tool works best when the tensor’s shape is known.
 Both symbolic shape inference and ONNX shape inference help determine tensor shapes.
 Symbolic shape inference works best with transformer-based models, and ONNX shape inference works with other models.

 Model optimization performs certain operator fusions that make the quantization tool’s job easier.
-For instance, a Convolution operator followed by BatchNormalization can be fused into one during optimization, which can be quantized very efficiently.
+For instance, a convolution operator followed by batch normalization can be fused into one during optimization, which can be quantized very efficiently.

-Unfortunately, a known issue in ONNX Runtime is that model optimization cannot output a model size greater than 2GB.
-So for large models, optimization must be skipped.
+Unfortunately, a known issue in ONNX Runtime is that model optimization cannot output a model size greater than 2 GB.
+Therefore, for large models, optimization must be skipped.

 from onnxruntime.quantization import shape_inference